dialtr/synth/README.md

 However, software-based envelopes tended to be sluggish due to the fact that the microcontrollers used were saddled with other duties.

-The DIAL-1 employs two dedicated envelope generators, one for the VCF and one for the VCA.
-The envelope generators are in fact PIC16-series ICs running a highly optimized envelope generation routine that allows for fast (~1ms) response times.
+For this reason, in the prototype of the DIAL-1, a dedicated envelope generator will be used to control the VCA.
+(The envelope generator is in fact a PIC16-series microcontroller running a highly optimized envelope generation routine that allows for fast (~1ms) response times.

 ### Noise Generator